formosangirl loves researching and has earned the nickname "Detective Girl." She loves to share everything she discovers.

 How to Make a Fortune Teller

-- My daughter loves to play with her fortune tellers.
+My daughter loves to play with her fortune tellers.
 Typically, the top decorations show different colors or different flowers.
+Here's how you use a fortune teller:

-- Then, the person who asks a question picks one of the categories on top, such as the color "red."
+- Then, the person who has to ask a question picks one of the categories on top, such as the color "red."

 - You have to spell out the word while you open the fortune teller north to south and then east to west to each letter.